More dates

 Amanda Mace (She/Her)

-Amanda Mace is a Subject Matter Expert in Digital Accessibility with more than 10 years of experience in the industry.
-She manages the Australasia office for GrackleDocs, growing and promoting the brand across the region and managing the audit team which is responsible for manual WCAG audits.
-Amanda is Co-Chair of OZeWAI.
-She's also one of only two Australian-based W3C evangelists and the W3C Australian Western Region office manager.
+Amanda is a Subject Matter Expert in Digital Accessibility with more than 10 years of experience in the industry.
+She manages the Australasia office for GrackleDocs while growing and promoting the brand across the region.
+She also manages the audit team which is responsible for manual WCAG audits for our clients.
+Amanda is one of only two Australian-based W3C evangelists and the W3C Australian Western Region Chapter manager.

-Amanda is certified by the Australian Computer Society (ACS) as a Certified Professional.
-In addition, she co-authored a book chapter for the textbook, "Web Accessibility A Foundation for Research," as well as the white paper entitled, "Digital Accessibility: Perceptions, Expectations and Reality."
+She is certified by the Australian Computer Society (ACS) as a Certified Professional.
+Having begun her accessibility career as a WCAG auditor/tester, she worked her way up in that small business through to management.
+Throughout her career, She has had many opportunities to contribute to educating others about digital accessibility including, co-authoring a book chapter for the textbook, "Web Accessibility A Foundation for Research," as well as a white paper entitled, "Digital Accessibility: Perceptions, Expectations and Reality."

 LinkedIn: https://www.linkedin.com/in/amanda-mace-85171b77/